spring-attic/spring-android-samples/README.md

 7. Click the **OK** button to finish.

-    > Note: The sample application is configured for Android 2.1 as the minimum version.
+    > **Note**: The sample application is configured for Android 2.1 as the minimum version.

-## Build and Run the Android Client
+## Build and Run the App

 The following instructions apply to each Android sample app.
 They should be executed from within the sample app's directory, where the project's pom.xml is located.

-1. Build the app:

-    ```sh
-    $ mvn clean install
-    ```

-2. Start the emulator using the Android Maven Plugin:
+1. Start the emulator using the Android Maven Plugin:

     ```sh
     $ mvn android:emulator-start